Adrinalin4ik/nestjs-graphql-resolver/README.md

 ...

-@EntityObjectType() // <--- Here
-@Entity('subcompetency')
-export class SubCompetency extends BaseEntity {
+@EntityObjectType({
+  name: 'Subcompetency' // <--- Name must be like a typeorm entity name }) export class SubCompetencyObjectType {
   @Field(() => Int) // <--- Don't forget to decorate your dto with @Field or other compatible decorator from @nestjs/graphql library.
-  @PrimaryGeneratedColumn() // <--- You can combine your graphql type with typeorm dto.
-It works, but it's up to you.
-You can split as well.
   id: number;

 ...